malfell/rosediem/plans.md

 - [ ] Let people adjust profile/picture thumbnails directly on the website
 - [ ] Default profile image
 - [ ] Rich text editor for profile info

-- [x] Rules Page
-* A simple page for the event rules
 - [ ] Attack Categorization Page
 * This will show the sizes/types of art--like what we'll consider the difference between a bust, halfbody, and fullbody so people can categorize their art correctly)
 - [ ] Point Calculator Page